MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular11.md

     If the library flag was used, edit the `name` property in `src/package.json` to something unique to the extension.

-2. **(Conditional)** If the extension repo has dependencies on any other extension package, you will have to manually pick the new angular version for that one (e.g. `msft-sme-certificate-manager` has a dependency on `msft-sme-event-viewer`.
+2. **(Conditional)** If the extension repo has dependencies on any other extension package, you will have to manually pick the new angular version for that extension (e.g. `msft-sme-certificate-manager` has a dependency on `msft-sme-event-viewer`.
 The automated tools will **not** update `msft-sme-event-viewer` version, it has to be manually updated.)
-Also be sure to specify the '/dist' folder level on any imports from extensions, any lower or higher level imports won't work (e.g. `import { foobar } from '@msft-sme/event-viewer'` would need to be changed to `import { foobar } from '@msft-sme/event-viewer/dist'`.)
+Also be sure to specify the '/dist' folder level on any imports from extensions, any lower or higher-level imports won't work (e.g. `import { foobar } from '@msft-sme/event-viewer'` would need to be changed to `import { foobar } from '@msft-sme/event-viewer/dist'`.)
 3. Open `app-routing.module.ts` and change any appRoutes that have the format `./folder-name/file-name#ModuleClass` to `() => import('./folder-name/file-name').then(m => m.ModuleClass)`.
-If there are any other `routing.module.ts` files they will also need to be updated in this way.
+If there are any other `routing.module.ts` files, they will also need to be updated in this way.
 4. Remove `UpgradeAudit.txt` file.
-It's auto-generated for your reference but doesn't need to go in the repo.
+It's autogenerated for your reference but doesn't need to go in the repo.
 5. Go through the following files and replace all instances of `@msft-sme` with `@microsoft/windows-admin-center-sdk`:
 - `./angular.json`
 - `./gulpfile.ts/common/e2e.ts`
 - `./gulpfile.ts/common/resjson.ts`
 - `./src/polyfills.ts`
 - `./src/test.ts`
-6. There will likely be unresolved errors as a result of the steps you've just completed.
+6. There will likely be unresolved errors as a result of the steps you've completed.
 Proceed to Build steps.

 ## Build steps
 At this point in the upgrade process, your extension repo is ready to be built and the debugging process can begin.
 Proceed through the following steps: